Steven Beckwith Ayres

 Steven Beckwith Ayres (October 27, 1861 – June 1, 1929) was an American politician and a U.S. Representative from New York.

 Biography

 Born in Fort Dodge, Iowa, Ayres was the son of Stephen and Artemisia (Dunlap) Ayres.
 He moved with his parents to Elmira, New York, in 1866, where he attended grammar school.
-He moved to Penn Yan, New York in 1873, and attended the Penn Yan Academy.
-He graduated from Syracuse University in 1882.
+He moved to Penn Yan, New York, in 1873, and attended the Penn Yan Academy.
+Ayres later graduated from Syracuse University in 1882.

 He married his first wife, Harriet Margaret Bowers of Penn Yann, NY, in 1884.
 They had one son, Malcolm Beckwith Ayres (b.1886).
 His second wife, Helen Ayres (b.1869), was one of the founders of the Woman's National Democratic League (est.1896) in New York City.
 It was the first permanent national political organization exclusively established for and by women.
 They had one daughter, Janette.